astorDev/confi/envs/dotnet/dotenv-101/article/index.md

 `<Content Include=".env" CopyToPublishDirectory="Always"/>`

-> It's typically adviced to create another `ItemGroup` for nesting `Content`, but I find that quite redundant and prefer keeping my project file concise over making it.
+> It's typically advised to create another `ItemGroup` for nesting `Content`, but I find that quite redundant and prefer keeping my project file concise over making it.
 But feel free to pick your poison 🙂

 ```xml
 <Project Sdk="Microsoft.NET.Sdk.Web">